-- Exploring the feasibility of subdividing the site to create a separate parcel west of the PVPTA transit facility.
-This site could be more easily marketed as a development opportunity. - Further discussions with the School Board regarding opportunities for teacher housing and/or senior housing on the site. - In collaboration with the School District, make information on the site available to affordable housing developers. - Further discussions with non-profit developers regarding the opportunity to construct housing on the site, including technical assistance to developers where requested.
+- Subdividing the site to create a separate parcel west of the PVPTA transit facility.
+This site could potentially be more easily marketed as a development opportunity than the 31acre site as a whole. - Preparation of a "fact sheet" for the site, for review by the School Superintendent and School Board, highlighting the potential for multi-family housing - Further discussions with the School Board regarding opportunities for teacher housing and/or senior housing on the site.